Systems thinking: People are already doing their best, the problems are with the system. Edwards Deming

 Ensure the goal of the system is made clear throughout the organization.
 Alignment is not possible if people are working at cross-goals.

-Everyone needs to do their work withing the context of the intent of the system.
+Everyone needs to do their work within the context of the intent of the system.
 While delegation is a cornerstone of Lean and Agile, the delegator must always make the desired outcome clear.
 This might even be that the delegatee must clarify things.
 People at all levels in the organization must attend to how their local actions will affect the big picture.

 A system must be managed.
 It will not manage itself.
 Left to themselves, components become selfish, competitive, independent profit centers, and thus destroy the system.
 Edwards Deming